 Now, if I had been smart, I would have made a strap with the “bird” band.
 Well, there’s nothing stopping me from weaving another, right?

-Oh, and the book on which the cameras are posed…that is a beauty, and has enabled me to read more about some of the Colombian textiles that Laritza brought to her private backstrap weaving lesson to show me.
+Oh, and the book on which the cameras are posed…that is a beauty, and has enabled me to read more about some of the Colombian textiles that Laritza brought to show me when we wove together.

 And the Maryland Sheep and Wool Festival report still does not appear.
 I miss blog posts and get overwhelmed with stuff!
 I will however show you what I bought at Sheep and Wool…

-You may remember that while I was teaching in Santa Cruz California, Yonat brought in a piece woven in Morocco.
+You may remember that while I was visiting in Santa Cruz California, Yonat showed me a piece woven in Morocco.
 We suspected that it was a rug.
 I was excited to see first hand an example of the weft substitution technique about which I had heard and immediately started dreaming about trying it.

 Part of Yonat’s “rug” can be seen above.
 Wool simply does not exist in the lowland area of Bolivia in which I live and so I knew that I would have to find something while here in the US.
 The main colors are cream and black with tiny bits of red and mustard yellow bordering each pattern section and I think I found just the thing at Sheep and Wool.